-Anyone who’s owned a cat carries scars on their hands and fingers.
-Literally, but that’s normal for feline owners.
-Almost everyone will talk about how they got those scars with adoration, rather than scorn.
+Anyone who’s owned a cat carries scars on their hands and fingers — literally.
+But that’s normal for feline owners, as almost everyone will talk about how they got those scars with adoration rather than scorn.
+If you’ve ever wondered, ‘Why does my cat attack me out of nowhere?’ this guide is for you.

 In many cases, cats offer claws in return for fingers.
 Who doesn’t know the sudden claw-first grab after a tummy rub that’s gone on too long?
-Why does my cat attack me?
+Sometimes, however, even though your cat isn’t an aggressive breed, occasionally, they may exhibit fierce behavior.

 Contents